-- The study abroad can also be taken in semester 2. - The study abroad programme (foreign minor) can contain a maximum of 15 EC in non-economic and non-business courses, including 10 EC of language courses in the (official) language(s) of the host country. - Due to corona restrictions, alternatives are offered to replace the foreign minor for BSc IB.
-These minors cannot always be taken in semester 2. - Admission tot the alternative minors and individual courses will take place through selection, based on the preferences of students and available capacity. - IB students may not self-enroll into minor programmes and minor courses. - It is not possible to combine parts of different minors.
+- The study abroad can also be taken in semester 2. - The study abroad programme (foreign minor) can contain a maximum of 15 EC in non-economic and non-business courses, including 10 EC of language courses in the (official) language(s) of the host country. - Due to covid-19 restrictions, alternatives are offered to replace the foreign minor for BSc IB.
+These minors cannot always be taken in semester 2. - If in semester 1 a planned foreign minor cannot take place due to covid-19 restrictions, alternatives are offered to replace the foreign minor for the BSc IB, see the list in this table. - If in semester 2 a planned foreign minor cannot take place due to covid-19 restrictions, alternatives are offered to replace the foreign minor for the BSc IB.
+The list of alternatives will be different from the one in semester 1. - Admission tot the alternative minors and individual courses will take place through selection, based on the preferences of students and available capacity. - IB students may not self-enroll into minor programmes and minor courses. - It is not possible to combine parts of different minors.